aiven/devportal/docs/products/cassandra/howto/use-nosqlbench-with-cassandra.rst

-Parform a stress test using nosqlbench
+Perform a stress test using nosqlbench
 ========================================================

 `Nosqlbench <https://docs.nosqlbench.io/>`_ is an open source project that can be used to stress-test and benchmark several SQL and NOSQL databases including Cassandra® and PostgreSQL®.